The Siege

 The Siege is a 1998 American action thriller film directed by Edward Zwick.
-The film is about a fictional situation in which terrorist cells have made several attacks in New York City.
+The film is about a situation in which terrorist cells have made several attacks in New York City.
 The film stars Denzel Washington, Annette Bening, Tony Shalhoub, and Bruce Willis.

 Plot

 FBI Special Agent Anthony Hubbard and his Lebanese American partner Frank Haddad intervene at the hijacking of a bus fully loaded with passengers, which contains an explosive device.
 The bomb turns out to be a paint bomb and the terrorists escape.
-The FBI receives demands to release Sheikh Ahmed bin Talal, a suspect in an earlier bombing.
-Hubbard eventually comes into conflict with Central Intelligence Agency operative Elise Kraft as he takes a terrorist suspect into custody and arrests Kraft.
-Later, another terrorist threat is made and a Metropolitan Transportation Authority bus is bombed.
-FBI captures a man named Samir Nazhde, who admits to signing the visa application of one of the suicide bombers in the course of signing many applications for student visas in his job as a lecturer.
-However, Kraft insists that Samir is not a terrorist and that his continued freedom is vital to the investigation.
+The FBI receives demands to release Sheikh Ahmed Bin Talal, a suspect in an earlier bombing.
+Hubbard is confronted by Central Intelligence Agency operative Elise Kraft while taking a suspect into custody and arrests her.
+Later, another terrorist threat is made and a Metropolitan Transportation Authority bus is suicide bombed, killing 25 people.
+The FBI captures Samir Nazhde, a man who admits to signing the visa application of one of the suicide bombers in the course of signing many applications for student visas in his job as a lecturer.
+Kraft insists that Samir, with whom she has a sexual relationship, is not a terrorist and that his continued freedom is vital to the investigation.
+Hubbard and his team track down and eliminate the terrorist cell and believe that the threat is over.

-The terrorist incidents escalate with the bombing of a bus and a crowded theater and hostage-situation at an elementary school, and culminate in the destruction of One Federal Plaza, the location of the FBI's New York City field office, with over 600 casualties.
-In spite of objections, the President of the United States declares martial law and the United States Army's 101st Airborne Division, under General William Devereaux, occupies and seals off Brooklyn in an effort to find the remaining terrorist cells.
-Subsequently, all young men of Arab descent, including Haddad's son Frank Jr., are rounded up and detained in Downing Stadium.
-Haddad resigns in outrage.
-New Yorkers stage violent demonstrations against the Army and the profiling of the Arabs; the Army fights to maintain control.
-There are reports of Army killings.
+However, the terrorist incidents escalate with the bombing of a crowded theater and a hostage situation at an elementary school, and culminate in the destruction of One Federal Plaza, the location of the FBI's New York City field office, with more than 600 casualties.
+Over the objections of some of his advisors, the President of the United States declares martial law and the Army's 101st Airborne Division, under Major General William Devereaux, occupies and seals off Brooklyn to locate the remaining terrorist cells.
+All young men of Arab descent, including Haddad's son Frank Jr., are rounded up and detained in Downing Stadium.
+Haddad resigns in outrage while New Yorkers stage violent demonstrations against the Army’s occupation and the profiling of Arabs.